bSchnepp/MerC/Spec.md

 which is the result of interpretting the first 32 bits of the number alone as a value.

-An implementation may also provide several other types:

-#### real
-A compiler-specific value for any floating point type of at least 32 bits of precision.

-#### dreal
-A compiler-specific value for any floating point type which is double the size of a `real`.

-#### complex
-A compiler-specific representation of a complex number.

 ## 2.3 Strings
 A string is an object of arbitrary length, which can contain characters for the intended execution environment.
 The length of the string